 GERD can be annoying and even painful.
 But it is not a dangerous disease.
 For any GERD treatment to be worth trying, it needs to be very safe.
 For many people, especially those who have few problems taking medicine, surgery is not a good choice.

 But when fundoplication surgery is successful, it may end the need for long-term treatment with medicine.
 When you are deciding between surgery and treatment with medicine, weigh the cost, risks, and potential complications of the surgery against the cost and inconvenience of taking medicine.

 - GERD: Which Treatment Should I Use?

-will usually be done to be sure that surgery is likely to help cure GERD symptoms and to diagnose problems that could be made worse by surgery.
+Before surgery, additional tests will usually be done to be sure that surgery is likely to help cure GERD symptoms and to diagnose problems that could be made worse by surgery.

-Surgery to treat GERD is rarely
+Surgery to treat GERD is rarely done on people who:

 - Are older adults, especially if they have other health problems in addition to GERD.

 - Have weak squeezing motions (peristalsis) in the esophagus.
 These motions are important to move food down the esophagus to the stomach.
 Surgery may make this problem worse, causing food to get stuck in the esophagus.

-- Have unusual symptoms that might be
+- Have unusual symptoms that might be made worse by surgery.

 In special cases, other surgeries such as partial fundoplication or gastropexy may be done instead of fundoplication surgery.

 Complete the surgery information form (PDF)(What is a PDF document?) to help you prepare for this surgery.